grokify/grokify-articles/review_bowflex_velocore.md

 1. Software upgrade - The first thing the software does is show you it is powered by Android and downloads updates with ZIP files for Hulu, Netflix and Disney+ which provided a good feeling.
 1. JRNY App - it's very nice and encouarges you to ride more.
 It takes the need to choose selections away so I can feel like it will progressively get harder as I get in better shape.
 It is very complimentary which is nice.
 1. Streaming is great.
 I watched some reruns and performed my 3rd and 4th rides back-to-back because I was watching Episode VI of Obi-Wan for the first time.
+1. Music is good too.
+I tried the music selections and it allowed my to find some great songs, but I still preferred watching shows.
 1. The 16" screen felt like it was the perfect size since my face is close enough to it that I don't need it to be huge and my eyes were not wandering around the screen to watch the shows.

 Overall, it is an incredible experience: